rvesse/airline/docs/guide/practise/workshop.md

 2. Avoid boiler plate code
 3. Allow deep customisation

+{% include slide-end.md %}
+{% include slide-start.md %}

+#### Be Declarative **Not** Imperative

 Firstly we want to define our command lines using declarative annotations.
 This allows us to separate the command line definition cleanly from the runtime logic.
 It also enables us to do optional build time checking of our definitions to ensure valid command line apps.

+{% include slide-end.md %}
+{% include slide-start.md %}

+#### Avoid boiler plate code

 Secondly we look to avoid the typical boiler plate code associated with many command line libraries.
-You shouldn't need to write a ton of `if` statements to check that values for options fall in specified ranges or meet application specific constraints.
+You **shouldn't** need to write a ton of `if` statements to check that values for options fall in specified ranges or meet common application constraints.

+{% include slide-end.md %}
+{% include slide-start.md %}

+#### Allow deep customisation

 Finally we don't want to tie you into a particular implementation.
 We provide extensibility of almost every aspect of the parsing process yet provide a general purpose default setup that should suit many users.

+So a basic CLI should just work, advanced CLIs can be configured as desired

+{% include slide-end.md %}
+{% include slide-start.md %}

 ## Workshop Overview

 For this workshop we are going to build an example command line application called `send-it` that is designed for shipping of packages.
 The example code on this page is typically truncated to omit things like import declarations for brevity, the full code is linked alongside each example.

 The example code all lives inside the Airline git repository at [https://github.com/rvesse/airline/tree/master/airline-examples](https://github.com/rvesse/airline/tree/master/airline-examples)

+{% include slide-end.md %}
+{% include slide-start.md %}

 ### Following Along with the Examples